libor-m/ngs-course/06-quality.rst

 I would set the column names while loading the data into R.

 .. pull-quote:: Good luck!
 (We will help you;)

+.. remove this for next course, just tell them to visit the -solution link

+:ref:`varq_solution` by Libor.